gazaskygeeks/Coding-Foundations-course/coursebook/session-01/learning-outcomes.md

 **Learning Outcomes**
 - Picking a code editor and get familiar with other tools we will be using in the course
 - Basic understanding of HTML: DOM, Element, Attributes
-- Understand the basic file structure for a web page
+- Understand the basic structure for a web page
 - Formatting Page Content with HTML
 - Get to know and use some HTML elements: Links, Lists, Tables and more